Ryan Clement: College career

-Professional
+Professional career

 Clement would never play in the NFL, but in 1999 signed with the Scottish Claymores of NFL Europe.
 He would return to America in 2001, to play for the Las Vegas Outlaws of the newly created XFL.
 He started for Las Vegas in the XFL's first game, a nationally televised contest on NBC, where he threw for 188 yards and two touchdowns in the Outlaws' victory.
 Clement sustained a serious injury late in the first quarter of game two against the Memphis Maniax when defensive end Shante Carver was penalized for a late hit that caused a third degree separation of Clement's right (throwing) shoulder.
 Clement did not play the next three games due to this injury but returned to start game six against the Orlando Rage in Orlando.
 He was the starter in each of the Outlaw's remaining games but was again knocked out late in the fourth quarter of game nine (against the San Francisco Demons) when linebacker Jon Haskins hit Clement after the play was over and was ejected from the game.

 The XFL would fold after its only championship game that spring.
 Ryan Clement completed his XFL quarterback career with the Las Vegas Outlaws with 805 passing yards, 78 completions in 136 attempts for a pass completion percentage of 57.4%.
 He threw for 9 touchdowns against 4 interceptions in the six games that he played.

 Since the XFL, Clement returned to Denver.
-A political science major at Miami who also earned a J.D. degree, he now works as counsel for a Denver lobbying firm.
-He has talked of a comeback to football though, in the newly formed All American Football League.
+A political science major at Miami who also earned a J.D. degree, he has worked as counsel for a Denver lobbying firm.
+He also talked of a comeback to football, in the newly formed All American Football League.

-In the Spring of 2008, Ryan Clement became the starting quarterback for the Colorado Ice in the Western Conference of the United Indoor Football league.
+In the Spring of 2008, Clement became the starting quarterback for the Colorado Ice in the Western Conference of the United Indoor Football league.